-Now is the perfect time to get your spring garlic planted.
-We use a lot of garlic here, and having fresh, organic garlic year round is important.
-So, each spring and fall, we plant it.
+So, each spring and fall, we plant a little extra.
 Here’s how to get your Spring garlic planted for a fall harvest.

 Break a Garlic bulb apart (the whole thing) and put the cloves inside a big mason jar with equal parts of baking soda and liquid seaweed (I opt for around 1 TB).
 Leave the cloves in the jar for at least 2 hours prior to planting.
 This is necessary as it does an amazing job at preventing bacterial and fungal growth!

 This process is sometimes referred to as cold vernalization.
 If you don’t want to go through the steps of seasoning your garlic this way, you can always just buy bulbs that have already gone through the process.

 Many nurseries and seed suppliers sell vernalized garlic, also known as Spring Bulbs.
 If you can, get these bulbs, since they’ll be best for spring planting.

 Often, this kind of “seed” is a softneck garlic that doesn’t require as much cold exposure, either because it’s already been exposed or because of its genetics.
 It can often be planted immediately.
 Don’t use grocery store garlic, as these bulbs are often treated to prevent sprouting and can also carry diseases or pests.